People ask us many questions about tattoos each week. The most popular question is nice and simple: “will it hurt?”

 What To Do After Tattoo Is Done?

-Tattoo care is as important as making sure that the tattoo was done properly.
-The more you invest in a good tattoo, the better the results will be in the end.
+Tattoo care is as important as making sure that the tattoo was done properly in the first place.
+The more you invest in a good aftercare routine, the better the results will be in the end.
 So, the bandage needs to be kept at on at least until the client gets home and is able to shower.

 Advise the client to take the bandage off while in a warm shower to ease the removal of any tape holding the bandage on.
 While in the warm shower let the water hit slightly above the fresh tattoo.
 While using a mild antibacterial soap use the palm of your hand to gently wash off the dried blood and grease.